-IPv6 Command Reference, Cisco IOS XE Release 3SE (Catalyst 3850 Switches)
+IPv6 Command Reference, Cisco IOS XE Release 3SE (Cisco WLC 5700 Series)

 level-2 Specifies that, for IS-IS, Level 2 routes are redistributed into other IP routing protocols independently. as-number (Optional) Autonomous system number for the redistributed route. metric metric-value (Optional) When redistributing from one OSPF process to another OSPF process on the same router, the metric will be carried through from one process to the other if no metric value is specified.
 When redistributing other processes to an OSPF process, the default metric is 20 when no metric value is specified. metric transparent (Optional) Causes RIP to use the routing table metric for redistributed routes as the RIP metric. metric-type type-value (Optional) For OSPF, specifies the external link type associated with the default route advertised into the OSPF routing domain.
-It can be one of two values: 1Type 1 external route 2Type 2 external route If no value is specified for the metric-type keyword, the Cisco IOS software adopts a Type 2 external route.
-For IS-IS, the link type can be one of two values: internalIS-IS metric that is &lt; 63. externalIS-IS metric that is &gt; 64 &lt; 128. match {external [1 2] internal nssa-external [1 2] (Optional) For OSPF, routes are redistributed into other routing domains using the match keyword.
-It is used with one of the following: external [1 2]Routes that are external to the autonomous system, but are imported into OSPF as Type 1 or Type 2 external routes. internalRoutes that are internal to a specific autonomous system. nssa-external [1 2] Routes that are external to the autonomous system.
-OSPF, in a not so stubby area (NSSA), for IPv6 as Type 1 or Type 2 external routes.
+It can be one of two values: • 1 Type 1 external route • 2 Type 2 external route If no value is specified for the metric-type keyword, the Cisco IOS software adopts a Type 2 external route.
+For IS-IS, the link type can be one of two values: • internal IS-IS metric that is < 63. • externalIS-IS metric that is > 64 < 128.
+The default is internal . match {external [1 2] internal nssa-external [1 2] (Optional) For OSPF, routes are redistributed into other routing domains using the match keyword.
+It is used with one of the following: • external [1 2]Routes that are external to the autonomous system, but are imported into OSPF as Type 1 or Type 2 external routes. • internal Routes that are internal to a specific autonomous system. • nssa-external [1 2] Routes that are external to the autonomous system but are imported into OSPF, in a not so stubby area (NSSA), for IPv6 as Type 1 or Type 2 external routes.